GeraldineGavina/selenium-automation-test/ApiAutomationTest/README.md

 ## How to use the project
 	1. Open Visual Studio and click "Clone Repository".
-	2. Enter the link <> as the repository location.
+	2. Enter the link https://github.com/GeraldineGavina/selenium-automation-test as the repository location.
 	3. Click Clone button
 	4. Install Chrome Adblocker extension to prevent ads https://chrome.google.com/webstore/detail/adblock-%E2%80%94-best-ad-blocker/gighmmpiobklfepjocnamgkkbiglidom
-	5. Find the location where the adblocker extension and provide the path in Utils Folder>BrowserManager.cs pathExtension variable.
+	5. Find the location where the adblocker extension is installed and provide the path in Utils Folder>BrowserManager.cs pathExtension variable.
 	6. Click Test Menu > Run All Test

 ## Available Test
-	• ### Test Case 1: Register User
+### Test Case 1: Register User
 	1. Launch browser
 	2. Navigate to url 'http://automationexercise.com'
 	3. Verify that home page is visible successfully